 How do you maintain those standards?

 The key is working with great suppliers.
-Our pork has been supplied by the same producers for 25 years.
+At Mrs Kings Pork Pies, our pork has been supplied by the same producers for 25 years.
 We believe it is really important to know where our pork has come from.
 We want to know that the pigs were raised well and that the slaughter and butchery have all been done to the highest standards.
 We have used the same flour suppliers for a similar length of time.
-The benefits go far beyond the trust that is vital to any relationship—it is also about understanding each other’s production methods and requirements.
+The benefits go far beyond the trust that is vital to any relationship – it is also about understanding each other’s production methods and requirements.
 Our suppliers know exactly what we are looking for and the qualities we demand in our ingredients.
 Whether it is the meat, lard or flour, they know what is and is not acceptable to us.

 Give us an example of this close relationship.